Telix To Acquire RLS To Expand North American Manufacturing And Distribution Platform

-MELBOURNE, Australia and INDIANAPOLIS, Ind. and LAKE MARY, Fla., Sept.
-23, 2024 (GLOBE NEWSWIRE) -- Telix Pharmaceuticals Limited (ASX: TLX, Telix, the Company) and RLS (USA) Inc. (RLS, RLS Radiopharmacies), America's only Joint Commission-accredited radiopharmacy Network distributing PET1, SPECT2 and therapeutic radiopharmaceuticals, today announced an agreement by the Company to acquire RLS from its parent company, RLS Group Ltd. The Acquisition significantly expands Telix's North American manufacturing footprint and establishes the basis of a next generation radiometal production network to benefit Telix and select strategic commercial partners.
+MELBOURNE, Australia, INDIANAPOLIS and LAKE MARY, Fla., Sept.
+23, 2024 /PRNewswire/ -- Telix Pharmaceuticals Limited (ASX: TLX, Telix, the Company) and RLS (USA) Inc. (RLS, RLS Radiopharmacies), America's only Joint Commission-accredited radiopharmacy Network distributing PET[1], SPECT[2] and therapeutic radiopharmaceuticals, today announced an agreement by the Company to acquire RLS from its parent company, RLS Group Ltd. The Acquisition significantly expands Telix's North American manufacturing footprint and establishes the basis of a next generation radiometal production network to benefit Telix and select strategic commercial partners.

 Strategic Rationale